 - Does the merchant you’re purchasing from, allow you to return the wheel if it’s faulty?

-Once you’ve covered all of the bases, go forth and order your new (or secondhand) electric pottery wheel!
+Once you’ve covered all of the bases, go forth and order your New Electric Pottery Wheel!